Williloo/sus1531/README.md

 ## 🌈 1.
 Overview

-UNSW has been having severe issues with lecture attendance - student's just aren't coming to class, and they're citing that class isn't interesting enough for them.
+UNSW has been having severe issues with lecture attendance - students just aren't coming to class, and they're citing that class isn't interesting enough for them.

 UNSW must resort to giving into the limited attention span of students and gamify lecture and tutorial time as much as possible - by doing interactive and colourful quizzes.

 However, instead of licensing well-built and tested software, UNSW is hoping to use the pool of extremely talented and interesting COMP1531 students to create their own version to distribute around campus for free.
 The chosen game to "take inspiration from" is **<a href="https://kahoot.com/">Kahoot</a>**.

+(For legal reasons, this is a joke).

 The 25T1 cohort of COMP1531 students will build the **backend Javascript server** for a new quiz game platform, **Toohak**.
 We plan to task future students to build the frontend for Toohak, something you won't have to worry about.